 You should know that yabbies are bottom dwellers and will eat anything they can catch.
 So because of these, you shouldn’t keep them in the same aquarium with small fish (especially bottom-dwelling fish) as these are easy prey at night time for this species.

 They will eat any passing fish they can catch.
 So it’s advisable to place only one species in a tank.

 If you are ready to lose shrimp from time to time, you can keep them with cheap species like Cherry shrimp.

 In general, I would not advise keeping Cherax destructor and dwarf shrimp together, especially with Bamboo shrimp and Vampire shrimp.
 Due to the unique food intake technique (these shrimp stay motionless), they can be an easy target for the crayfish.

 Cherax Destructor and Crayfish

 Cherax destructor is also cannibalistic, particularly in overcrowded situations or if there is insufficient natural food available.
 Animals that have recently molted are more susceptible to being cannibalized.

 Therefore, it can be risky to house multiple crayfish in the same tank.
 Males, in particular, are extremely likely to fight and eventually kill one another when housed together.
 Multiple Cherax destructor should be kept only in groups of one male with one female.

 Cherax Destructor and Frogs

-Do not keep Cherax destructor and frogs together.
+Do not keep Cherax destructor and frogs (for example, African Dwarf frogs) together.
 They will hunt them down and eat them.
 According to the New South Wales Government (Threatened Species Conservation.
 Act 1995), there are 29 endangered frog species because of the Cherax destructor.